Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 -   Turn on tablet using the exterior buttons on the device

--   Locate the “Tangerine” icon (orange square) in your bookshelf or an “Apps” menu
+-   Locate the "Tangerine" icon (orange square) in your bookshelf or an "Apps" menu

 -   Touch it once